An Area Historian, A Trolley, and Some Local Lore

 “Growing up in a small community, you start to hear the local lore.
 Over time, you’d also hear the adaptations— there would be a theatrical production, a rewrite of some sort, and eventually the stories just became a part of me.
 I didn’t think about them anymore, I just knew them.”

-Kathryn is the creator and narrator of the Myrtle Beach History Tours— her own company and career path which came about purely by accident.
+Kathryn is the creator and narrator of the Myrtle Beach History Tours, a career path and her personal company which was birthed purely by accident.

 “In the spring of 2017, I was working for the Market Common marketing office,” she says.
 “The Chamber of Commerce had incorrect information, and started telling visitors to the area that the Market Common was hosting military history tours when we weren’t.
 But we got so many requests, that I began to organize and run tours for three seasons.”

-The Local Folklore & Family Fortunes Near Myrtle Beach tour takes you just south of Myrtle Beach to the fishing community of Murrells Inlet where, along the way, stories are shared of our local ghosts, pirates, and the wealthy families who once had homes in the area who helped shape our nation’s history.
+The Local Folklore & Family Fortunes Near Myrtle Beach tour takes you just south of Myrtle Beach to the fishing community of Murrells Inlet.
+Along the way, stories are shared of our local ghosts, pirates, and the wealthy families who once had homes in the area who helped shape our nation’s history.

 The Myrtle Beach History, Movies & Music tour tells of our city’s coming of age, the movies that were made here, and the part that music played in our local history.